PenumbraOS/.github/profile/README.md

 # PenumbraOS

-A resurrection of the Humane Ai Pin.
+A developer-friendly resurrection of the Humane Ai Pin.

-Also see our sister project, [openPin](https://github.com/openaipin/).